Overview

 Lectures are delivered to a large group of students, covering an overview of a particular subject.

-Seminars are small groups where you discuss and present aspects of a legal topic which you are learning.
-You are expected to prepare in advance and submit written work for each subject.
+You need to prepare in advance and submit written work for each subject.

-We offer skills sessions with local and international lawyers and our Careers Service to enhance your academic learning and employability.
+We offer skills sessions to enhance your academic learning and employability.

-If you apply for study abroad, you will complete course units in your host university, taught in English, which focus on Criminology subjects or other topics of interest.
+If you apply to study abroad, you will complete course units in your host university, taught in English, which focus on criminology subjects or other topics of interest.

-You will spend about 40 hours per week studying inclusive of lectures and seminars.
+You will spend around 40 hours per week studying, inclusive of lectures and tutorials.

 Coursework and assessment